WeAllJS/wealljs.github.io/code-of-conduct.md

 response to any instances of unacceptable behavior.

-Admins have the right and responsibility to remove any messages, channels, images, or other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Admins have the right and responsibility to remove any messages, channels, images, or other contributions that are not aligned with this Code of Conduct, or to ban temporarily or permanently any member or participant for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
 Members expelled from events or venues with any sort of paid attendance will not be refunded.

 ## Scope

-This Code of Conduct applies both within community spaces and in public spaces involving the community.
+This Code of Conduct applies both within community spaces and in other spaces involving the community.
 This includes the WeAllJS Slack, its Twitter community, private email communications in the context of the community, and any events where members of the community are participating, as well as adjacent